A2C-SMCP/tfsm/README.md

 ## The non-quickstart

 A state machine is a _model_ of behavior composed of a finite number of _states_ and _transitions_ between those states.
 Within each state and transition some _action_ can be performed.
 A state machine needs to start at some _initial state_.
-When using `transitions`, a state machine may consist of multiple objects where some (_machines_) contain definitions for the manipulation of other (_models_).
+When using `tfsm`, a state machine may consist of multiple objects where some (_machines_) contain definitions for the manipulation of other (_models_).
 Below, we will look at some core concepts and how to work with them.

 ### Some key concepts